agardnerIT/killercoda_tutorials/lifecycleToolkit/step3/text.md

 ## Step 4: Pre and Post Deployment Actions

-**These actions are at the core of why KLT exists.
-Please read and understand this section carefully.**

-KLT allows two types of pre-deployment action on both the (individual) workload level and at the KeptnApp level:
+KLT allows two types of pre and post deployment action on both the (individual) workload level and at the KeptnApp level:

 - Tasks
 - Evaluations